jpdeleon/cv/README.md

 **Intern (2014/7-2014/9)**
 *Academia Sinica Institute for Astronomy and Astrophysics (ASIAA), Taipei, Taiwan*
-*Role: Developed an advanced image processing pipeline for the analysis of high-resolution images of a young forming star using the 8-m Subaru telescope.* *Advisor: [Dr. Michihiro Takami](takamiurl) (Refer to [de Leon et al.
+*Role: Developed an image processing pipeline for the analysis of high-resolution images of a young forming star using the 8-m Subaru telescope.* *Advisor: [Dr. Michihiro Takami](takamiurl) (Refer to [de Leon et al.
 2015](https://ui.adsabs.harvard.edu/abs/2015ApJ...806L..10D/abstract))*